Generic Name: Tranylcypromine sulfate

 - all tap/draught beers (note: some bottled beers, including non-alcoholic beer, may also pose a risk).

-Patients should be advised to minimize or avoid use of all alcoholic beverages while taking Tranylcypromine sulfate tablets.
+Patients should be advised to minimize or avoid use of all alcoholic beverages while taking Tranylcypromine sulfate.
 Patients should be advised to adhere to the following dietary guidance about eating fresh foods:

 Foods may be deliberately aged as part of their processing and these are contraindicated (see list above).
 Foods may also naturally age over time, even if they are refrigerated.
 It is therefore extremely important that patients are instructed to buy and eat only fresh foods or those which have been properly frozen.
 They should avoid eating foods if they are unsure of their storage conditions or freshness and they should be cautious of foods of unknown age or composition even if refrigerated.